 - The Ood from the new series are described as "your basic slave race".
 In this case, they want to be slaves, as it gives them a purpose in life.
 At least, after the standard lobotomy as part of their "manufacture" as slaves, that's what they want.

-- Played with in the novel Prisoner Of The Daleks, a Space Marine points out that Daleks do have tunnelling equipment that could do the job of clearing rubble in minutes.
+- Played with in "Destiny of the Daleks", one of the Daleks' human slaves points out that Daleks do have tunnelling equipment that could do their mining work in minutes.
 But Daleks enjoy subjugating other races.

 - Some prides of Nietzscheans use slaves, or capture slaves for other people.
 But, since AI in Andromeda is advanced, and many episodes of the first season showed simple humanoid robots doing work on Andromeda, Nietzschean slavery is mostly a Kick the Dog convention to show how evil some Nietzschean prides are, particularly the Drago-Kazov.
 Though with the collapse of the Commonwealth and the loss of so many worlds, it could just be that the ability to mass produce robot servants could simply be lost.

 - There's also that the Nietzscheans like to conquer other planets, and you have to do something with the population you've just taken over.
 Might as well put them to work, its cheaper than having to dig all their graves yourself.

 - A non-future version comes up in the Tales of the Gold Monkey episode Black Pearl.
 Those Wacky Nazis are assembling an atomic weapon and preparing it for testing using enslaved islanders.
 When one Nazi complains about the inefficiency of this, as well as the use of torches for light when electric generators are readily available, the other says that it appeals to his sense of drama.